The Thirteen Problems: The Affair at the Bungalow

 The bungalow belonged to Sir Herman Cohen, a rich city gent, and in it he had installed his mistress.
 She was an actress called Mary Kerr, the wife of another actor, called Claude Leeson (although Jane admits these are not the people's real names).
 Someone calling herself Miss Kerr had rung up the police, told them the bungalow had been burgled, and described Leslie Faulkener as having visited there earlier that day, but having been refused admittance.
 He was later seen by a maid as gaining entrance through a window to steal Miss Kerr's jewellery.
 The police did indeed find the bungalow rifled and a large quantity of jewels missing.
 Miss Kerr soon returned but denied any knowledge of the affair or even of having rung up the police.
 Both she and the maid had been summoned away for the day on separate false pretexts and had never been in the bungalow when Mr Faulkener visited (whether by invitation or not).
 When Jane was brought face to face with Faulkener at the police station, he stated that this was not the woman he met at the bungalow, and the note was proven not to be in Jane's handwriting.
 Faulkener was released through lack of evidence.
 Sir Herman tried to hush the matter up but failed, and his wife started divorce proceedings when she found out about the affair with the actress.

 The guests of the Bantrys try to guess the solution but fail, and are annoyed when Jane claims she does not know the true solution herself.
-The group disperse for the night, their six stories told, and Miss Marple whispers something in Jane's ear that causes the actress to cry out in shock.
+The group disperses for the night, their six stories told, and Miss Marple whispers something in Jane's ear that causes the actress to cry out in shock.
 Later she confesses to Mrs Bantry that the story she told never happened, but Jane was thinking of carrying out such a scheme against an actress who enticed one of her previous husbands away from her.
 Jane and her understudy concocted the set-up.
 Miss Marple's warning was for Jane not to put herself at the mercy of the understudy, who may prove untrustworthy in the future.
 Jane decides not to proceed with the plan – there might be other Miss Marples out there who would find her out.